On the Optimality of Functional Sliced Inverse Regression: Discussion

 \section{Discussion}

-In this paper, we established the minimax rate-optimality of refined FSIR for estimating the functional central space.
-Specifically, we first prove an upper bound on the convergence rate of the refined FSIR estimator of the functional central space under very mild assumptions.
+In this paper, we established the minimax rate-optimality of FSIR-OT for estimating the functional central space.
+Specifically, we first prove an upper bound on the convergence rate of the FSIR-OT estimator of the functional central space under very mild assumptions.
 Then we establish a minimax lower bound on the estimation of the functional central space over a large class of distributions.
-These two results together show optimality of refined FSIR.
-Our results not only enrich the theoretical understanding of refined FSIR but also indicate the possibility of extending the findings of multivariate SDR methods to functional data.
+These two results together show optimality of FSIR-OT.
+Our results not only enrich the theoretical understanding of FSIR-OT but also indicate the possibility of extending the findings of multivariate SDR methods to functional data.

 There are some open questions related to the findings in this paper.
 First, the structural dimension $d$ is assumed to be bounded in the current paper.
 It is still unclear whether this restriction can be relaxed so that the minimax convergence rate of the functional central space estimation can be determined even when $d$ is large (i.e., there is no constant upper bound on $d$).
 Second, recent studies have revealed the dependence of the estimation error on the \textit{gSNR} defined as $\lambda_d(\Cov\left(\bbE[\vX \mid Y]\right))$ for multivariate SIR \citep{lin2021optimality,huang2023sliced}).
 Exploring the role of gSNR in the estimation of the functional central space will be an interesting next step.